 Ameriprise: Sixteen pages of compensation and revenue.
 To illustrate BD conflicts on a practical level, the Institute sampled the most recent Client Disclosure Brochure (Form ADV Part 2A) of Ameriprise Financial.
-The ADV is 64 pages; sixteen pages are devoted to disclosing how "Ameriprise Financial Services and its affiliates receive revenue from several different sources on the products and services you purchase."
+Financial.
+Financial Services and its affiliates receive revenue from several different sources on the products and services you purchase.
 In these sixteen pages Ameriprise enumerates all the ways that Ameriprise "and its affiliates" and brokers may receive revenue.